YenGT-Relipa/religram/README.md

-# airbnb
+# Relibnb
-Airbnb - Ideal Project for Relipa's Customers and Relipa's Employees
+Relibnb - Ideal Project for Relipa's Customers and Relipa's Employees

 ## Vision
 - This will be a sample project for Relipa's Customers to know how to start a project